Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-start-blogging.md

 ## 1. Define a commitment

-With this point, I don't mean you have to write every single day as I do.
+With this point, I don't mean you have to write daily as I do.
 But it's all about commitment.
 Your future readers like stability.
-It can be daily, weekly, monthly, or even every other month.
+It can be daily, weekly, monthly, or even monthly.
 Just make sure it's something you can keep up with.

 With that being said, don't be overcompetitive in the beginning.
-You might have your first 5 articles ready already and think, oh cool, I can start every single day.
+You might already have your first 5 articles ready and think, oh cool, I can start every day.
 Sometimes it's just best to pace yourself.
 Think about how it will go after that initial period.

 ## 2. Create a backlog

 The second most important thing is creating a backlog.
 As many know, I do try to write ahead of time.
-As we speak, I'm writing this article 4 days in advance, which really isn't a lot.
+As we speak, I'm writing this article 4 days in advance, which isn't a lot.

-You have to consider days where you can't write because of some party, birthday, or work issue.
+You have to consider days you can't write because of some party, birthday, or work issue.

 Or, in my case, weekends away.